spencerdezartsmith/housing-list/README.md

 A user is able to post, edit, delete, read a housing listing.
 A user is able to contact the owner of the post through text message.
-The reciever is able to respond to the text message and have it appear in an in app inbox.
+The receiver is able to respond to the text message and have it appear in an in app inbox.
 The user is able to see where the listing address is located on a built in map.
-A user is able to generate a specail token to allow a friend to sign up for the service.
+A user is able to generate a special token to allow a friend to sign up for the service.

 https://dashboard.heroku.com/apps/housing-list